At a glance

 Cambodia is highly vulnerable to climate impacts as a result of its geography, high reliance on agriculture and fisheries, socio-economic fragility and a low adaptive capacity resulting from the shortage of technically skilled human resources, institutional capacities and adaptation financing.
 Over 80% of the population live in rural areas and is overly exposed to increasing and more unpredictable floods and prolonged droughts.
 Unsustainable exploitation of natural resources and unfit water management systems further compromise the coping strategies of rural communities and increase food insecurity concerns.
 With nearly 30% of GDP dependent on agriculture, fisheries and forestry, the Cambodian economy is also highly vulnerable to climate impacts.
 At micro and macro levels, difficulties to manage climate risks are aggravated by the very limited availability of reliable climate information.

 Recent public perception studies show that awareness of climate impacts and political support for climate action has increased in recent years.
-In late 2018, the development of a new National Strategic Development Plan (NSDP) for the period 2019-2023 will provide an opportunity to fully mainstream climate action into the national development strategy and in key sectoral plans.
+The development of a new National Strategic Development Plan (NSDP) for the period 2019-2023 provides an opportunity to fully mainstream climate action into the national development strategy and in key sectoral plans.

 After two decades of sustained economic growth, with an average annual GDP increase of 7%, Cambodia achieved lower-middle income status in 2015 and currently ambitions graduation as an upper middle-income country by 2030.
 Tourism, garment and construction industries are expected to keep fuelling economic growth sustained by a gradual diversification of the economy, further industrialization and deployment of infrastructure.
 Despite reliance on international assistance, political and economic stability have favoured Foreign Direct Investment, overwhelmingly led by China and followed by other regional investors.
 Despite job creation in textile industry, the Cambodian economy doesn't create enough jobs for its young but generally unprepared workforce (median age is 25 years) and many migrate to neighbouring countries such as Thailand.